Tenancy At Will Florida

 What is a Tenancy at Will?

 A tenancy at will is a rental agreement that does not define a specific lease term.
-The agreement can be terminated at any time by either the landlord or tenant, given they provide appropriate notice.
+Either the landlord or tenant can terminate the agreement at any time, provided they provide appropriate notice.
 A tenancy at will does not bind the tenant to stay for a certain period or require the landlord to keep the property leased for a specific duration.
 A verbal agreement often establishes it, but getting such arrangements in writing is always advisable to prevent potential disputes.

 Advantages of a Tenancy at Will